 A New Approach to Climate Modeling

 We are developing the first Earth system model that automatically learns from diverse data sources.
 Our model will exploit advances in machine learning and data assimilation to learn from observations and from data generated on demand in targeted high-resolution simulations, for example, of clouds or ocean turbulence.
-This will allow us to reduce and quantify uncertainties, for accurate and actionable climate predictions.
+This will allow us to reduce and quantify uncertainties in climate predictions.

 We are engineering a modeling platform that is scalable and built for growth.
-It will exploit state-of-the-art algorithms to run on the world’s fastest supercomputers, with hardware architectures that include accelerators such as graphics processing units.
+For processing data and for simulating the Earth system, it will exploit state-of-the-art algorithms to run on the world’s fastest supercomputers and on the cloud.
 It will be scalable to ever finer resolution globally, and its targeted high-resolution simulations will provide detailed local climate information where needed.

 We are committed to transparency and open science principles.
 Our modeling platform is open source, and our results are available to the public.
 We will provide interfaces to our modeling platform so that it can become the anchor of an ecosystem of front-end apps.
-These apps may provide detailed models, for example, of flood risks, crop yields, and other climate impacts.
+These apps may provide detailed models, for example, of flood risks, risks of extreme heat, crop yields, and other climate impacts.

 Meet Our Funders

-Our work is supported by a consortium of private foundations and federal agencies, led by the generosity of Eric and Wendy Schmidt by recommendation of the Schmidt Futures program, and including Mission Control for Earth, the National Science Foundation, and Paul G. Allen Philanthropies.
+Our work is supported by a consortium of private foundations and federal agencies, led by the generosity of Eric and Wendy Schmidt by recommendation of the Schmidt Futures program, and the National Science Foundation.